ryanneph/PyMedImage/README.md

+## \*\*PROJECT RELOCATION\*\*
+I have moved the most popular functionality of this library (namely the image load/save, and RTStruct mask load/mask-generation functions) to a more actively maintained repository: [RTTypes](https://github.com/ryanneph/rttypes)

+For continued availability of the feature calculation framework, you may continue to use this library, though maintainence will be less frequent.

+---

 # PyMedImage
 This is a library written in Python 3.x and CUDA for common tasks when dealing with the DICOM medical image format in a research setting.

 ## Overview
 Key features include:
 * Easy I/O of dicom images/volumes commonly used in storage of CT, MR, and PET images.